 the split-image task.

-The merge-part task will produce the final processed.jpg image in it's local space so the image needs to be transferred back into the user space.
-To do so, go into the Data Management section in the left panel, click on the Add button of Output Files then specify the processed.jpg as Includes and set the Access Mode to transferToUserSpace.
+The merge-part task will produce the final image in its local space.
+The image needs then to be transferred to the user space.
+In order to do so, go into the Data Management section in the left panel, click on the Add button of Output Files then specify * as Includes and set the Access Mode to transferToUserSpace.

 Once your workflow is ready and you are logged in, click on to submit your workflow as a job to the Scheduler.